-The private residential sporting club community, Windsor, held its highly anticipated 2022 Windsor Charity Polo Cup on February 19, 2022.
-Presented by PNC Bank, the event kicked off with a Players Cocktail Reception at Windsor’s newly renovated Beach Club Bar and Salon on February 18 followed by Members and guests of Windsor viewing the world-class polo match on February 19.
-On the field, fourth-generation polo player, 18-year-old Hope Arellano, captivated the crowd in the exciting high-goal match.
+The private residential sporting club community, Windsor, held its highly-anticipated biennial Windsor Charity Polo Cup on Saturday, February 17, 2024.
+Represented by Presenting Sponsor PNC Bank, the event kicked off with a Players Cocktail Reception at Windsor’s oceanfront Beach Club on Friday, February 16, followed by Windsor Members and guests viewing the world-class polo match on Saturday.

 For additional details on the Windsor Charity Polo Cup, please visit WindsorCharityPoloCup.com.